oyascode/Practicing_functioins_conditions/javascript-dom-assignment/eventlisteners.md

 2. Confirm car honk (event) and ultimately,
 3. Open the gate (act, handle it).

 Therefore an eventListener is a gatekeeper that waits for an event to occur (in this case a car honk) in order to carry out a task(opening the gate respectively).
-Examples of events are when a user clicks a button, mouse-over an element or any keyboard event.
+Examples of the common events in JavaScript are listed below:

+* Click... event triggers when an element is clicked
+* Submit... event triggers when a form is submitted
+* Mouseover...event triggers when a cursor moves over an element
+* Mouseout...when the mouse is pointed out of an element
+* Keydown...when a user presses a key
+* dblclick...when a user double clicks
+* Toggle... when a user open or close n element